decidim/decidim/docs/services/maps.md

 Some pages in Decidim display static map images which need to be fetched from an external server.
 The tiles server does not provide such static images by itself because one static map image may need multiple tiles to be combined into one.
+The static map image is therefore dynamically generated based on the parameters passed for the static map request (such as image dimensions and the geocoodrinates of the map image position).

 The Open Street Maps community has made multiple open source [static maps image services][link-wiki-static-maps] from which you can pick freely but Decidim currently supports only [osm-static-maps][link-osm-static-maps] with the Open Street Maps services.

-Follow these instructions to setup geocoding server:
+Follow these instructions to setup your static map images server:

 https://github.com/jperelli/osm-static-maps#3-standalone-sample-server